 The Group adopted the exemption provided under FRS 3 "Business Combinations" to apply the Standard prospectively.
 Accordingly, business combinations entered into prior to 1 January 2002 have not been restated to comply with this Standard.

-Investments in subsidiaries are stated in the Company's balance sheet at cost less impairment losses, unless the investment is classified as held for sale (or included in a disposal group that is classified as held for sale).
+Investments in subsidiaries are stated in the Company's balance sheet at cost less impairment losses.

 (ii) Associates

 Associates are entities in which the Group has significant influence, but not control, over the financial and operating policies.